jesmithiv/jesmithiv.github.io/_posts/2017-04-15-from-clips-to-stories.md

 The real brilliance of Clips is that you don't even feel like you're doing movie editing, but that's *exactly* what you're doing.
 Being able to shoot video is just one step of making a visual story.
 A movie obviously can't exist without that step.
 But in my opinion, editing is way more important.
 Cutting, blending, and curating is what really makes something a story.

 I think the "cutting" step is what most iPhone-created movies need the most.
 I went a long way in solving this problem (accidentally) when I started using Snapchat about a year ago.
-Before Snapchat, I shot plenty video with the iPhone, but I almost never did anything with it.
+Before Snapchat, I shot plenty of video with the iPhone, but I almost never did anything with it.
 The main problem was that my videos tended to be too long.
 This made them:

 1. Usually boring
 2. Longer than most people wanted to watch